AndrewHanSolo/CMP/README.md

 #Cell Migration Analysis Platform (CMP)

 ##About
-CMP is a lightweight python script library that offers a streamlined chemotaxis data analysis pipeline.
-It was designed primarily to improve the conclusive throughput of novel chemotaxis experiments developed by H. Mao et. al., which are performed at the Johns Hopkins Translational Tissue Engineering Center and the Johns Hopkins Institute for Computational Medicine.
+CMP is a lightweight python script library that offers a streamlined and versatile chemotaxis experiment data analysis pipeline.
+It was designed primarily to improve the conclusive throughput for novel chemotaxis experiments developed by H. Mao et. al. CMP is used for analyzing numerous sets of chemotaxis experiments performed at the Johns Hopkins Translational Tissue Engineering Center and the Johns Hopkins Institute for Computational Medicine.
 A presentation detailing the experiment setup can be found [here](www.google.com).
 In brief, these experiments were high-population nuclear-stain single-cell environment-cue-modulation time-lapse chemotaxis studies.
 CMP was designed for use in tangent with the open source [TrackMate](https://github.com/fiji/TrackMate/) particle-tracking plugin available within the FIJI image processing program.
 CMP offers powerfully simple functions and features that make complex chemotaxis experiment analysis accessible even to non-programmers.

 ##Functions and Features
 - Multi-file experiment reconstruction